Looking for a new hobby or a productive way to spend your time? Cooking is a good activity to try. Here are some reasons you should learn how to cook.

 Sure, your mom, dad, or spouse might be willing to cook most of your meals, but that doesn’t mean they should.
 Exercise your independence by learning to cook for yourself.
 Knowing how will come in handy if your family member who normally cooks isn’t around—you can even surprise them by taking over the task of making dinner one night!

 The final reason you should learn how to cook better is the feeling of accomplishment that cooking offers.
-Even if you’ve had an unproductive day, successfully making a meal means that you’ve completed something of which you can be proud.
+Even if you’ve had an unproductive day, successfully smoking meat or making a meal means that you’ve completed something of which you can be proud.
 Don’t get discouraged if your meals aren’t perfect right away!
 With practice, you’ll see improvement and soon you’ll be cooking more advanced recipes for yourself and others.